Consequences of Drug Abuse

 9 min read

 The word “addiction” is often treated nonchalantly.
-Teens claim they’re addicted to boys, girls, shopping or video games.
-And while these matters can consume a teenage in very real way, there are thousands more who have addictions to illicit drugs and other substances that are jeopardizing their lives on a much deeper level.
+Individuals may claim they’re addicted to TV, shopping or video games.
+And while these matters can consume a people in very real way, there are thousands more who have addictions to illicit drugs and other substances that are jeopardizing their lives on a much deeper level.
 What may start off as a casual use of substances can turn into a dependence — when the brain only functions in the presence of that drug and compels a person to use it.
-If you can spot the signs of addiction in your teen, you may be able to mitigate some of the consequences.
+If you can spot the signs of addiction in yourself or a loved one, you may be able to mitigate some of the consequences.

 Drug and alcohol use is a complex game of Russian roulette.
-The signs may not be apparent and your teen’s issues can fly under the radar for weeks, months or even years.
+The signs of abuse may not be immediately apparent and your issues can fly under the radar for weeks, months or even years.
 Eventually, without notice, an addiction may develop and everything can fall apart.
-For a teenager, this can make a previously bright future become incredibly hazy.
+This can make a previously bright future become incredibly hazy.

 How the Immune System Is Affected